dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-A Razor file is compiled at runtime when the associated Razor Page or view is invoked.
+A Razor file is compiled at runtime, when the associated Razor Page or view is invoked.
 ASP.NET Core 2.1 and later compile views at build and publish time using the [Razor SDK](xref:mvc/razor-pages/sdk).
-In ASP.NET Core 1.1, and ASP.NET Core 2.0, views can optionally be compiled at publish and deployed with the app&mdash;using the precompilation tool.
+In ASP.NET Core 1.1 and ASP.NET Core 2.0, views can optionally be compiled at publish and deployed with the app&mdash;using the precompilation tool.

 ## Precompilation considerations

 The following are side effects of precompiling Razor files:

-* Precompiling views results in a smaller published bundle and faster startup time.
+* A smaller published bundle
+* A faster startup time
-* You can't edit Razor files after you precompile views.
-The edited views won't be present in the published bundle.
+* You can't edit Razor files&mdash;the associated Razor Pages or views are absent from the published bundle.

 ## Deploy precompiled views